Rameshpeetla2410/wissen-nexwave/2-OO-in-java-abs-encap/README.md

     many ways

     1. using proper access-specifiers & packages
+    2. using accessor methods ( set & get ) methods
-    2. using class & interfaces
+    3. using class & interfaces
-    3. using proper OO design patterns
+    4. using proper OO design patterns

     -------------------------------------------------------------